ewang58/ML-Fibre-Regression/README.md

 ## Exploratory data analysis

-In this project, we are given a set of training and testing data in a 80% and 20% split to predict the amount of polyester in the material.
-Dataset has 2701 records and 1307 features so it's a relatively big dataset.
-Therefore we want to start with understanding and cleaning the data first.
-Here I just want to share a few techniques that I use for these.
+In this project, a set of training and testing data in a 80% and 20% split are provided to predict the amount of polyester in the material.
+The dataset is relatively big with 2701 records and 1307 features.
+Therefore, we need to start with understanding and cleaning the data first.
+In the following steps, I will share a few techniques to help with understanding and cleaning the data.

 ### Null Values

-We have to make sure the quality of our data and there is no empty values (null values).
+We have to check there is no empty values (null values) to ensure a good quality of data.
 There are several ways that we can conduct this

 #### Visualization method